cjpmaubry/Monopoly_2019/README.md

 # Monopoly_2019
-Projet de Design Pattern
+### Design Pattern Project

 Contributors:
--AUBRY Corentin
+- AUBRY Corentin
--DUVERGER Leopold
+- DUVERGER Leopold
--GOLDSCHILD Jérémy
+- GOLDSCHILD Jérémy

-PATTERN USE :
+## PATTERNS USED
--- MVC
+- MVC
--- Observer
+- Observer
--- Factory
+- Factory
--- Singleton
+- Singleton

-Explaination of the pattern MVC :
+### Explaination of the pattern MVC :

 We use the model View Controller for the projet.
 With this we can easily display the information and the board.
 The controller manage the game and each time it's necessary call the view (the method of the view ) to diplay usefull information for the player.

-Explaination of the pattern Observer :
+### Explaination of the pattern Observer :

 There are 2 observers in the project : one for the player and another for the dices.
 For the player: The observer notify each time the value of the position or money are modified.